SWEG-2015EC-Batch/Byte-Bandits/ETS1157_15_Robel_Desalegn/Activity_3.1/BMI_Calculator/BMI_v3.md

 ```

 4. Program Design
-   1. Declare variables for height, weight, gender and BMI
+   1. Declare variables for height, weight, gender, and BMI
-   2. Print prompts the user to input weight, height and gender
+   2. Print prompts the user to input weight, height, and gender
    3. Read user input into weight and height variables
    4. Calculate BMI by dividing weight by height squared
    5. if BMI is greater than 30 print out a message with the calculated BMI
    6. Read user input for gender
-   7. if gender is male print out a message with corresponding weight with his BMI
+   7. if gender is male print out a message with the corresponding weight with his BMI
-   8. if gender is female print out a message with corresponding weight with her BMI
+   8. if gender is female print out a message with the corresponding weight with her BMI
-   9. if user input invalid gender print out a message
+   9. if the user inputs an invalid gender print out a message
    10. End
 ```